ErpNetDocs/tech/advanced/calculated-attributes/operators/cast.md

 ```
 10: CONVERT ATTRIB:State CONST:System.Int32
 ```
-OUTPUT: If 'State = Released', the output will be '30'.
+OUTPUT: <br> If 'State = Released', the output will be '30'.

 > [!NOTE]
 >